awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-cli.md

 **To create a patched Windows AMI by using Automation**

-1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have not already\.
+1. Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.